What is merino wool

 - Darn Tough

 Darn Tough is famous for making the woolen socks mostly from the merino wool.
-For durable, stylish, and most comfortable woolen sock, they are unbeatable in market.
+For durable, stylish, and most comfortable woolen sock, they are unbeatable in the market.

 Ibex is one of the most trusted names for making the outdoor clothes which are used for traveling and long-term wearing purpose.
 The company is well known for making environment-friendly apparel with the merino wool.